Modi to know his place if he enters Srinagar: Bilawal

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The PPP chairman was referring to the large-scale, anti-Muslim massacre 17 years ago when now-PM was the chiefminister of Gujarat state and at least 1,000 people, most of them Muslim, were burned and hacked to death.
-He warned the Indian premier further: "Try entering Srinagar, he will get to know his place!" .
+The PPP chair was referring to the large-scale, anti-Muslim massacre 17 years ago when now-PM was the chief minister of Gujarat state and at least 1,000 people, most of them Muslim, were burned and hacked to death.
+He warned the Indian premier further: "Try entering Srinagar, he will get to know his place!"

+SKARDU: History will only remember Indian Prime Minister Narendra Modi as a mass murderer, Pakistan People's Party (PPP) Chairperson Bilawal Bhutto Zardari said Thursday.

-The PPP chairman was referring to the large-scale, anti-Muslim massacre 17 years ago when now-PM was the chiefminister of Gujarat state and at least 1,000 people, most of them Muslim, were burned and hacked to death.
-He warned the Indian premier further: "Try entering Srinagar, he will get to know his place!" .
+The PPP chair was referring to the large-scale, anti-Muslim massacre 17 years ago when now-PM was the chief minister of Gujarat state and at least 1,000 people, most of them Muslim, were burned and hacked to death.
+He warned the Indian premier further: "Try entering Srinagar, he will get to know his place!"